 Produced from grapes grown at Pipers Brook and at Strathlynn

 on the west bank of the Tamar River, 70km away.
-Northeast sites, close
+Northeast sites are

-to Bass Strait, are subject to strong maritime influences.
-Hillside slopes in
+close to Bass Strait and are subject to strong maritime influences.
+The

-the Tamar Valley offer vines some protection from prevailing westerly
+Tamar Valley’s hillside slopes offer vines some protection from prevailing

 westerly winds, promoting warm, settled conditions for much of the

 growing season.
 The West Tamar also has surprisingly low rainfall.

 Sites around Pipers Brook feature Ferrosol (volcanic) soils, while those in